Serialized Fields

 directly in the Inspector panel.

-Here are examples of different types of Serialized Fields in Lua:
+Here are examples of different Serialized Fields in Lua:

 --!SerializeField